‘Why do I feel stiff?’

-We often come to yoga practice or mobility work because we feel stiff in our bodies, have tightness or pain and would like to be able to move with better moblity.
+We often come to yoga practice or mobility work because we feel stiff in our bodies, have tightness or pain and would like to be able to move with better mobolity.

-There are many factors to why we have stiffness in the body and i will outline the most common reasons to give you a better unerstanding of this process and how the body works.
+There are many factors to why we have stiffness in the body and I will outline the most common reasons to give you a better understanding of this process and how the body works.
 When we have more awareness around what causes this to happen it is easier for us to make the necessary changes.

 Let’s start by looking at fascia

-Here we see the muscle fibres surrouned by the web like fascial system of the body.
+Here we see the muscle fibers surrounded by the web like fascial system of the body.

-The fascial system interpenetrates and surrounds all organs, muscles, bones and nerve fibres, endowing the body with a functional structure.
+The fascial system interpenetrates and surrounds all organs, muscles, bones and nerve fibers, endowing the body with a functional structure.

 When we sleep our body is dormant and we do not move so much.
-Over night the facial system that surrounds our body becomes slightly more dense, less fluid and more taught.
+Overnight the fascial system that surrounds our body becomes slightly denser, less fluid and more taut.
 This is one of the reasons we feel more stiff when we first wake up.

 Having regular, uninterrupted sleept is essential for our bodies recovery.

-When we move, stretch and get some heat into our body and mucle fibres the fascia ‘loosens up’ and glides with more ease between the muscle fibres, organs etc.
+When we move, stretch and get some heat into our body and mucle fibers the fascia ‘loosens up’ and glides with more ease between the muscle fibres, organs etc.

 To take it to another level, imagine if we have had an injury to one area of the body and we stop moving that joint / area completely.
 This is one factor that leads to chronic pain.